vrudkovsky/booking-flights/README.md

 # Flights booking and reservation

-## Main task

-#### Create a Java console application for booking flights
+## Java console application for booking a flights

 #### Description

-Create a console application that, in an endless loop (until you select the Exit command), provides an interface for searching and booking flights.
+Console application that, in an endless loop (until you select the Exit command), provides an interface for searching and booking flights.

 #### Main menu of the application